palmerleonard/Barge-Projects/README.md

 This repository contains three reports that I either **developed or enhanced** during my time as an intern at Barge Design Solutions (an AEC firm).

 The reports shown in this repository are not complete versions due to the confidentiality of certain company and financial information.
+The Billable Rate Report is presented as a screenshot due to publishing issues.

 ## Reports